ngantu/spark-neo4j/README.md

       "MATCH p=()-[r:with]->() RETURN p LIMIT 100"

 # III/ What are the treatments in graphX
-This test will continue using PageRank algorithm of GraphX to get the importance of each node.
+File PageRank-GraphX.py implements PageRank algorithm of GraphX to get the importance of each node.
+Run this file in PySpark environment